cjs8487/bingogg/README.md

 ### Requirements
 - Node.js version 18 or higher
 - A Postgres server
-  - bingo.gg is only tested against Postgres, though it should also work with MySQL
+  - PlayBingo is only tested against Postgres, though it should also work with MySQL

 ### Environment Variables
-bingo.gg requires several environment variables to be specified in order to function.
+PlayBingo requires several environment variables to be specified in order to function.

 #### Required
 ##### API